Lying in the 2nd degree

 If you fall back on selfish self preservation it will be worse than it ever was before the virus.
 You will alienate your fellow human beings.
 In some continual paranoid stoop.

 You may as well fear Obesity, car deaths, and starvation… but of course YOU can’t starve to death.
-YOU won’t be one of the 9 billion that do this year.
+YOU won’t be one of the 9 million that do this year.

 Protect yourself the brain tells you first and foremost.
 So it is you are hardwired.